fischer-hub/metagenomics/README.md

 ```
 snakemake --config reads=input.csv
 ```
 Where `input.csv` is the csv file created before, providing information of your read data.
 On first run, the pipeline will download all necessary packages and install them into the according environments.
-This can take a while depending on your machine an internet connection.
+This can take a while depending on your machine and internet connection.
 After that the pipeline is independant of any network connection.

 ## Pipeline parameters